Udaysinghbrar/SE-project/ReadMe.md

 Revolutionizing Tailor Shops Through Digital Management & Automation

 StitchPerfect is a digital management platform designed specifically for tailor shops and boutiques.
-It helps digitize customer measurements, manage orders, coordinate workers, track inventory, manage design references, and provide customers with order updates.
+It helps digitize customer measurements, manage orders, coordinate workers, manage design references, and provide customers with order updates.

 The goal is to reduce measurement errors, improve workflow efficiency, shorten delivery times, and provide better operational visibility to tailor shops.